Self Employed Critical Illness Cover UK 2026 — Compare

 Compare + more

-Critical Illness Cover for the Self-Employed
+Self Employed Critical Illness Cover UK

 If you're self-employed, a serious illness diagnosis could end your income overnight.
 CIC provides a tax-free lump sum to bridge the financial gap.